Charlie Bird

-Charles Bird (born 9 September 1949) is an Irish journalist and broadcaster.
-He was Chief News Correspondent with RTÉ News and Current Affairs until January 2009.
+Charles Brown Bird (9 September 1949 – 11 March 2024) was an Irish journalist and broadcaster.
+He was Chief News Correspondent with RTÉ News until January 2009.
 He took up the role of Washington Correspondent, but prematurely returned to his earlier post in Ireland in June 2010.
 He retired from RTÉ in August 2012.

 Early life

-Bird was born in Sandymount, Dublin in 1949.
+Charles Brown Bird was born in Sandymount, Dublin on 9 September 1949.
 He was educated at Sandymount High School.

 In the late 1960s, Bird took an active interest in far-left politics, being a member of Young Socialists.
 In this role, along with Tariq Ali of the International Marxist Group, he attended the funeral of Peter Graham of Saor Éire who was assassinated on 25 October 1971 in an internecine dispute.
 A photograph of the funeral shows Ali and Bird giving a clenched fist salute at the grave.

-In the early 1970s Bird joined Official Sinn Féin (later Sinn Féin: the Workers' Party) and in 1973 was their director of elections in Dublin South-Central, but in 2022 claimed he left shortly thereafter and had only been involved with the party for a few months.
+In the early 1970s, Bird joined Official Sinn Féin (later Sinn Féin: the Workers' Party).
+In 1973, he was their director of elections in Dublin South-Central, but in 2022, he claimed he left shortly thereafter and had only been involved with the party for a few months.
 Subsequently, Bird was recruited into RTÉ by Workers' Party member Eoghan Harris in the mid-1970s.

-For a period Bird was a member of the Labour Party but left after Noel Browne walked out of the party following the 1977 Labour party conference in Cork.
+For a period, Bird was a member of the Labour Party but left after Noël Browne walked out of the party following the 1977 Labour party conference in Cork.